Kristina01111000/lavendersite/README.md

 - set up tax in woocommerce
 - add availability of all plants + line about when they can be picked up
 - all plants added
+- add job pdf to a new page
+- add description + pick up itme for all plants
+- add sort by catogory on shop page